 Tax Credits: Bereavement

-When a tax credit claimant dies, or a child who is included in a tax credit claim dies, this is a change of circumstances which must be notified to HMRC within 30 days.
+When a tax credit claimant dies, or a child who is included in a tax credit claim dies, this is a change of circumstances which must be notified to HMRC within 1 month.
 Notification of a death can be done using the ‘Tell us once’ service, where it is available.
-There is more information about reporting changes for tax credits in our section called Changes which must be reported to HMRC.
+There is more information about reporting changes for tax credits in our section called Changes which must be reported to HMRC

 In this section we outline what happens with a tax credit claim when someone included in the claim dies.

 - Children included in a claim

 Tell us once is a Government service which links up a notification of death across many different Government records so that the person notifying the death doesn’t have to notify each different area separately.
 There is information on the GOV.UK website which shows how ‘Tell us once’ works, which records it covers and where it is available.

 As well as the ‘Tell us once’ service, bereavement can be notified to HMRC using any of their standard routes, on-line, by telephone or in writing.
 See our How to notify changes page.

 Even if not using the ‘Tell us once’ service, it is possible to ask HMRC to record the notification of death on all their records relating to the person.
 We recommend always to make a note of the notification and keep a record either or the letter (if writing), date and time of the call (if phoning) or an electronic copy of the notification (if using HMRC’s on-line service).